Big-Sands/adhd.ge/articles/contents-en.md

 # How to treat ADHD?
-ADHD is caused by a deficiency of specific neurotransmitters in the brain, norepinephrine and/or dopamine, and is treated by daily correction using medication.
+ADHD is caused by a deficiency of specific neurotransmitters in the brain, norepinephrine and/or dopamine, and is treated by using medication.
 Medicines that are not available in Georgia for an unknown reason.

 There is a non-medicated methods, "therapy", but it is often combined with medication.
 The main purpose of therapy is to deal with minor problems that medication cannot deal with.